 You can select only one asset at a time.

-The Summary tab displays a summary of the assets that you selected.
+The Summary tab displays a summary of the asset that you selected.
 The summary includes the source name, provider name, asset name, description, operation name, and warnings, if any.

 6Click Import.

-API Center imports the selected assets and populates the operation metadata area based on the Data Quality rule's Open API specifications.
+API Center imports the selected asset and populates the operation metadata area based on the API specifications of the data quality asset.

-The following table explains the correlation between the API Center and imported Data Quality rule specification assets:
+The following table describes the correlation between the API Center and imported Data Quality assets:

 API Center Tabs